LahiruPerera/Java---The-Complete-Reference/Chapter-2/Chapter-2.md

    *if(condition) statement;*

    - condition is a boolean expression.
-I f condition is true, then the statement is true.
+If condition is true, then the statement is true.